booch/presentations/Ruby_Preserves/slides.md

 ???

+* It's surprisingly small
-* I suppose I should call it a micro-ORM
+* I suppose you could call it a micro-ORM
-    * Because it's so small
+    * Missing some features that most ORMs have
+        * Mostly by design
+    * But has some features that other micro-ORMs don't

 * Was under 200 lines before I refactored to clean things up
     * It had less features, and the code was a mess
     * It supported has_many relationships in those 200 lines